Attraction Listings Search

 Planning a trip or vacation and looking for Ontario’s best Attractions?
 Use our Attraction Listings Search – you can search by category, by name and by location.

 The McMichael Canadian Art Collection offers its visitors a unique experience.
 From the art on its walls to the surrounding landscape, the gallery provides an introduction to Canada’s art, art making and artists.
-Renowned for collecting only Canadian art, the McMichael permanent collection consists of almost 6,000 artworks by Tom Thomson, the Group of Seven, their contemporaries, and First Nations, Métis, Inuit and other artists who have made a contribution to the development of Canadian art.
+The McMichael’s permanent collection consists of over 6,500 artworks by Tom Thomson, the Group of Seven, their contemporaries, and First Nations, Métis, Inuit and contemporary artists who have contributed to the development of Canadian art.

 Virtually all of our collection is publicly listed.
 To search for a particular artist or work, you can use our e-museum search engine.
 Search the collection now.
 Our Library and Archives are also an incredibly valuable asset which you can search both in person and online.
 Click here to learn more about our Library and Archives.